Tom Abbott: Golf Channel and NBC Sports

 In 2010, Abbott replaced Vince Cellini as host of Golf Channel's hit series, The Big Break.
 Abbott went-on to host eleven seasons of Big Break, including Big Break NFL, alongside Michele Tafoya, and the last season Big Break, The Palm Beaches, Florida, which aired in early 2015.
 In June 2015, Golf Channel significantly reduced its original programming division putting The Big Break on-hold, it is unclear if the show will ever return to the network or whether Abbott will continue as host.
 In 2024, Golf Channel produced Big Break Where Are They Now, which aired on Peacock with Abbott interviewing notable contestants from the show.

 In 2012, Abbott made his first appearance on Golf Channel's PGA Tour coverage.
 A year later, he appeared for the first time as an announcer and interviewer for NBC at the U.S. Women's Open.
 Two years later, Abbott was part of the BBC commentary team at the Ricoh Women's British Open from Royal Birkdale Golf Club.
 Later in 2014, he appeared as a tower announcer for NBC's coverage of The Ryder Cup.

 In 2015, Abbott called the winning putt for the US in their victory over Europe at the Solheim Cup in Heidelberg, Germany.
-A few weeks later he was part of the commentary team for Golf Channel & NBC's coverage of the President's Cup in Songdo, South Korea, meaning by the age of 33 Abbott had commentated the Ryder, President's, Solheim and Walker Cups.
+A few weeks later he was part of the commentary team for Golf Channel & NBC's coverage of the Presidents Cup in Songdo, South Korea, meaning by the age of 33 Abbott had commentated the Ryder, Presidents, Solheim and Walker Cups.